2022 A Breath of Hope Research Award Recipient

 Jaime Schneider, M.D., Ph.D. of Massachusetts General Hospital

-Published article by Dr. Jaime Schneider in Nature Cancer Review, ‘ALK-Positive Lung Cancer: A Moving Target’
+2023: Congratulations to Dr. Jaime Schneider for her published article in Nature Cancer Review, ‘ALK-Positive Lung Cancer: A Moving Target’

 Jaime Schneider, M.D., Ph.D.: